nishantkumar1292/daily_motivation/README.md

 ## Next
+1. Cleanup and simplify the code.
+For example, tweepy is not needed.
-1. Expand the search if all of the videos are more than 10 minutes.
+2. Expand the search if all of the videos are more than 10 minutes.
-2. Create a cron job that does these posts regularly.
+3. Create a cron job that does these posts regularly.
-3. Start a whatsapp channel and post there as well.
+4. Start a whatsapp channel and post there as well.
 4. Can I create interview like videos from X posts, using AI?